ZoZhang/magento-2-gulp/README.md

 1. Download as a zip file or clone this in to ur pc.

 2. Copy "gulpfile.js" and "package.json" in to the root directory (codepool)

-2.2 .If you are using Magento 2.2.2 or heigher height Un-comment line number 50 - 51in the gulpfile.js
+<strong>If you are using Magento 2.2.2 or heigher height Un-comment line number 50 - 51in the gulpfile.js</strong>

+3. Copy "grunt-config.json.sample" to "grunt-config.json" and Add the following path (example)<br/>
+<code>{
+            "themes": "dev/tools/grunt/configs/themes.js"
+         }</code>

+4. Edit <strong>dev/tools/grunt/configs/themes.js</strong> and add your own theme

-3. Install node.js for your OS: https://nodejs.org/en/
+5. Install node.js for your OS: https://nodejs.org/en/

-4. Install gulp globaly using <code>npm install -g gulp-cli</code>
+6. Install gulp globaly using <code>npm install -g gulp-cli</code>

-5. Install modules: run a command in a root directory of your project "npm install".
+7. Install modules: run a command in a root directory of your project "npm install".
 <br/>(If you alrady instaled Grunt please remove node_module directory)

 <h2>How to run</h2>